ubernostrum/webcolors/docs/contents.rst

 .. data:: CSS2_HEX_TO_NAMES

-   An alias for :data:`~webcolors.HTML4_HEX_TO_NAMES`.
+   An alias for :data:`~webcolors.HTML4_HEX_TO_NAMES`, as CSS2 defined the same set of colors.

 .. data:: CSS21_HEX_TO_NAMES

-   A :class:`dict` whose keys are the normalized hexadecimal values of the seventeen named CSS2.1 colors, and whose values are the corresponding normalized names.
+   A :class:`dict` whose keys are the normalized hexadecimal values of the seventeen named CSS2.1 colors, and whose values are the corresponding normalized names (sixteen of these are identical to HTML 4 and CSS2; the seventeenth color is `orange`, added in CSS2.1).

 .. data:: CSS3_HEX_TO_NAMES

    A :class:`dict` whose keys are the normalized hexadecimal values of the 147 names CSS3 colors, and whose values are the corresponding normalized names.
+These colors are also identical to the 147 named colors of SVG.

    .. note:: **Spelling variants**